ahheckel/RaspiCloud/README.md

     ```mkdir ~/client-install-files```

-    Copy the files in ./server to ~/ and the files in ./client-install-files/ to ~/client-install-files/.
+  - copy the files in ./server/ to ~/ and the files in ./client-install-files/ to ~/client-install-files/.
   - copy private/public keys of privileged user to ~/client-install-files/ssh (and remove them after installation is finished).
-  - create user for client:

-    ```sudo useradd user1```

   **Android Client:**
   - Install Termux app (see google playstore).